Medical Malpractice Lawyer Augusta GA

 What is the statute of limitations for legal malpractice in Georgia?

 A statute of limitations is a legal deadline restricting how long a person has to file a lawsuit.
-A statute of limitations exists to ensure settlement claims and lawsuits are brought up as soon as possible following a personal injury.
+A statute of limitations exists to ensure settlement claims and lawsuits are brought up as soon as possible following personal injury in Augusta.
 It is challenging to provide solid evidence when a lawsuit is filed too quickly after an injury takes place.
 However, over long periods of time there is a greater chance of lost records or evidence, eyewitnesses passing away, and all involved parties becoming forgetful.

 How long do you have to sue for medical malpractice in Georgia?